Alhora

 Alhora (lit.
-'At the same time / At once') is a Catalan political party founded by Jordi Graupera and Clara Ponsatí with the intention of running in the 2024 Catalan regional election.
+'At the same time / At once') is a Catalan political party that was founded by Jordi Graupera and Clara Ponsatí with the intention of running in the 2024 Catalan regional election.
 The party "welcomes people from the pro-independence left to liberal Catalanism" with the aim to work for "the independence of Catalonia".

+While the party defines itself as above the left-right divide and includes prominent politicians formerly belonging to both the centre-right Junts and centre-left ERC, some commentators have suggested that the project should be seen as an outgrowth of the Catalan pro-independence right.

+The party's main points include a move from overtourism towards a quality economy that prevents brain drain, guarantees and protections towards Catalan from diglossia and language death through a dual education system akin to the Basque Country's to keep it as the main language of communication, integrating immigration into Catalan identity, and a green energy transition, among others.

 History

-At the beginning of March 2024, Jordi Graupera and Clara Ponsatí announced that on 23 April 2024 they would present a new pro-independence political proposal in the Catalan political environment at the Teatre Borràs in Barcelona, with a view to running in the elections to the Parliament of Catalonia which were scheduled for February 2025.
-The scheduling of elections for 12 May 2024 by Catalan President Pere Aragonès has accelerated the process of party creation.
-The press conference presenting the proposal was attended by Clara Ponsatí, Jordi Graupera, Ada Ferrer and Anna Punsoda, group promoting the party.
+At the beginning of March 2024, Jordi Graupera and Clara Ponsatí announced that they planned to launch a new, pro-independence "political space" within the Catalan political landscape.
+While eschewing the traditional language of a political party, they nonetheless announced their intention to run in the upcoming elections to the Parliament of Catalonia, which were at the time scheduled for February 2025.

+Catalan President Pere Aragonès' early calling of elections for 12 May 2024 accelerated the process of the party's creation and electoral registration.
+The press conference presenting Alhora's proposal was held by Clara Ponsatí, Jordi Graupera, Ada Ferrer and Anna Punsoda, the group representing the new party.

-To be able to stand in the elections, they need 5,703 signatures, divided by demarcations: 4,243 in Barcelona, 596 in Tarragona, 546 in Girona and 317 in Lleida.
-The promoters of the project asked for volunteers for the signature collection process.
-On 2 April 2024, they confirmed that they already had the necessary signatures.
+To be able to stand in the elections, they needed 5,703 signatures in total across all four Catalan provinces: 4,243 in Barcelona, 596 in Tarragona, 546 in Girona and 317 in Lleida.
+Graupera and Ponsatí asked for volunteers for the signature collection process.
+On 2 April 2024, they confirmed that they had the necessary signatures.

-The party received 0.44% of the votes overall, achieving no representation.
+The party received 0.44% of the votes overall in the 2024 elections, achieving no representation in Parliament.

+Beginning in October 2024, Alhora launched a YouTube podcast hosted by Graupera intended to spotlight discussions of diverse topics of relevance to Catalan politics, inviting a range of guests with relevant expertise or experience regardless of party affiliation.
+As of November 2025, the channel had 4,000 subscribers and 1.3 million views.